sirmarcis/DCECProver/README.md

 * Quicklisp: Follow the instructions on their website to install.

-## Usage Notes

-See Usage example below to see how to run binary executable, where the argument string should be of this format:
+## Running The Prover

+To run Shadowprover using the standard DCEC input format, simply run the following command wherever you put the binary file:
+`./shadowprover-[OS type] [input prototypes, axioms, and conclusion]`

+The argument string should be in this format, see the usage example for more details:
 "Prototypes:
 [prototypes]
 Axioms: